khomabhena/tictactoe/README.md

 7. Record the wins in the results array
 8. Store plays in a string
 9. Store winning indexes in a string array
 10. After every play check if player string indexes are included in the array
+11. Sort indexes before comparing